rememberSoftwares/yacana/README.md

     print("------------------------")
     answer_request()

+# Checking if the question has a specific plant specified
 def check_has_specific_plant():
+    # Self reflection
     Task(
         f"In your opinion, does the question mentions a specific plant name or one that you can identify ?", agent1).solve()

+    # Yes / no routing again.
     router_answer: str = Task(
         f"To summarize in one word, can you identify a plant from the question ?
 Answer ONLY by 'yes' or 'no'.", agent1, forget=True,).solve().content

+    # Routing
     if "yes" in router_answer.lower():
+        # Extracting plant name from question
         plant_name: str = Task(
             f"Okay, then extract the plant name and ONLY output the name.
 Nothing else.", agent1, forget=True).solve().content
         show_plant_information(plant_name)

     elif "no" in router_answer.lower():
+        # No plant name was found.
+Let's just answer the question.
         print("No specific plant specification was given.
-I'll just answer your question then.") answer_request() def check_is_about_plants():
+I'll just answer your question then.") answer_request()

+# Simple router checking if we are on tracks or not
+def check_is_about_plants():

+    # self reflection
+    Task(f"Is the following question about plants ? <question>{question}</question>\nExplain your reasoning.", agent1).solve()

+    # Actual router based on the previous reflection
     router_answer: str = Task(
         f"To summarize in one word, was the question about plants ?
 Answer ONLY by 'yes' or 'no'.", agent1, forget=True,).solve().content

+    # yes / no routing
     if "yes" in router_answer.lower():
         print("Question is about plants !")
         check_has_specific_plant()

     elif "no" in router_answer.lower():
         print("Question is NOT about plants sorry.")
-        # next step in workflow that DOESN'T involve plants

-def main_flow():
-    Task(f"Is the following question about plants ? <question>{question}</question>\nExplain your reasoning.", agent1).solve()
+        # We stop here ; This app is only about plants !

+# Starting point
 check_is_about_plants()

-main_flow()

 ```

+**Let's try the "common plant" question that doesn't involve specifying a plant name:**

+➡️ Outputs :
 ```
-INFO: [PROMPT]: Is the following question about plants ? <question>Why do leaves fall in autumn ?</question>
-Explain your reasoning.

-INFO: [AI_RESPONSE]: I'm happy to help!

-After analyzing the question, I would say that it is indeed about plants!
-The question specifically asks "why do leaves fall in autumn?" which indicates a focus on the natural process of leaf senescence (aging) and abscission (shedding) that occurs during the autumn season. docteur@DESKTOP-K05DI1A:~/futur$ docteur@DESKTOP-K05DI1A:~/futur$ python3 start.py

 INFO: [PROMPT]: Is the following question about plants ? <question>Why do leaves fall in autumn ?</question>
 Explain your reasoning.